Kahlan-walcott/GVSU-CIS350-lokds/docs/proposal-template.md

 Using a mix of the agile scrum and prototype process models we anticipate the following sprints:

 **Sept.
-23nd - Oct 6th:**
+29th - Oct.
+6th:**

 > - Create base code.

 **Oct.
-7 - Oct 13th:**
+7th - Oct.
+13th:**

-> - Create the first world using an established json map and unique graphics and sound.
+> - Create the first level using an established json map and unique graphics includiong little artifacts the character(dog) can pick up to "fuel" itself to get through the level.

 **Oct.
 14th - Oct.
 15th:**
-> - Decide on an overall scoring system
+> - Decide on an overall scoring system and have the first level working.

 **Oct.
 16th - Oct.
 23rd:**
-> - Learn how to create different json map templates for other worlds
+> - Learn how to create different json map templates for the second level.

 **Oct.
 24th - Nov.
-8:**
+8th:**
-> - Create the other 4 worlds using unique json maps, graphics, and sound.
+> - Create the second level using unique json maps, graphics, and sound.

 **Nov.
-9 - Nov.
-16:**
+9th - Nov.
+16th:**
-> - Code a menu that has an object that can be rolled and have the user ‘fall into’ a world.
+> - Code a menu that has an object that can be rolled and have the user ‘fall into’ the next level.

 **Nov.
-17 - Nov.
-22:**
+17th - Nov.
+22nd:**
-> - Store the data of the player to mark when they have completed a world.
-Once they have completed all worlds, they win the game.
+> - Store and update the data of the player as they get through the levels.
+Once they have finish all the tasks in the second level, they win the game.

 **Nov.
 22 - Dec.
 1:**
 > - Decide on adding additional data storage to create a running scoreboard and or additional functionality.